organisciak/dissertation/document/2_litreview.md

 Benkler[@benkler_wealth_2006] singles out two user behaviors borne out of access to information networks, which in turn underlie the rise of crowdsourcing.
 First, individuals are more empowered to operate autonomously, for themselves with less reliance on mass-market goods.
-At the same time, loose collaborations are easier to organize, allowing individual needs to be pursued at scales beyond the capabilities of a single person.
+At the same time, loose collaborations are easier to organize, allowing the pursuit of individual needs at scales beyond the capabilities of a single person.

 [^Starbucks]: http://mystarbucksidea.force.com/